Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • PCOS or insulin resistance

-• Burnout (and a change to cortisol rhythm)
+• Burnout (and a change to cortisol rhythm or resilience)

 Nutrition strategies that support hormone balance: